sebawita/tutorial-ng-add-nativescript/readme.md

 ## Prepare NgModule for {N}

-Before you start converting all components to NativeScript, you need make sure that the NativeScript AppModule (**app.module.tns.ts**) imports all the required modules, which are used by the services in the project.
+Before you start converting all components to NativeScript, you need to make sure that the NativeScript AppModule (**app.module.tns.ts**) imports all the required modules, which are used by the services in the project.

 When you check **cart.service.ts** you will find that it Injects the **HttpClient**: